plainionist/TickSpec.Build/README.md

 To integrate the HTML generation into the build process set the property ``FeatureFileHtmlOutput`` to the location the HTML files should be generated too.
 By default, only the feature files local to this project are considered.
 You can change this by setting the property ``FeatureFileHtmlInput``.
+The format of the table of contents can be set using property ``TickSpecBuildTocFormat``.

 ## Story behind this project